American 'digital nomad' to be deported from Bali after LGBT and lifestyle tweets

-DENPASAR, Indonesia, Jan 20 (Reuters) - An American woman and self-described digital nomad will be deported from Indonesia after posting tweets that sparked a social media backlash over perceived western privilege and lack of cultural awareness, after she said Bali was “LGBT friendly”.
+DENPASAR, Indonesia (Reuters) - An American woman and self-described digital nomad will be deported from Indonesia after posting tweets that sparked a social media backlash over perceived western privilege and lack of cultural awareness, after she said Bali was “LGBT friendly”.

 Indonesia is the world’s largest Muslim-majority nation and its LGBT community has for years faced discrimination and sometimes violent attacks.
 Only 9% of Indonesians agreed that homosexuality is acceptable, according to a survey by the Pew research centre last June.